neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.client.model.geom.builders`
     - `MeshDefinition#apply` - Applies the given transformer to the mesh before returning a new instance.
     - `MeshTransformer#IDENTITY`- Performs the identity transformation.
+- `net.minecraft.client.multiplayer.ClientPacketListener#decoratedHashOpsGenenerator` - Returns the generator used to create a hash of a data component and its value.
 - `net.minecraft.client.particle`
     - `FallingLeavesParticle$TintedLeavesProvider` - A provider for a `FallingLeavesParticle` that uses the color specified by the block above the particle the spawn location.
     - `FireflyParticle` - A particle that spawns fireflies around a given non-air block position.